 So what’s causing all these sleep issues?
-Is it the high amounts of caffeine we consume in a day?
-Or is it the stress of work that keeps us up all night?
+Is it the high amounts of caffeine?
+Or the stress of work that keeping us up all night?
 These could both be factors, but there’s something bigger than stimulants or stress.
-It has such a vital role in our lives, regulating far more than just our sleep.
-In fact, it effects every cell in our body, our immune system, our mood and our hormones.
-What has such power?
-Light.
+It plays a vital role in our lives, regulating far more than just our sleep.
+In fact, it affects every cell in our body, our immune system, our mood, and our hormones.
+What holds such power?

-There is a lot more to light than meets the eye, or should I more accurately say, ‘that appears to meet the eye’.
+There is a lot more to light than meets the eye, or should I say, appears to meet the eye.

 Source - http://cdn.zmescience.com/